CBIIT/nci-hitif/framework-nucleus-segmentation/inference/README.md

 ```bash
    python3 framework-nucleus-segmentation/visualization/Download-and-Unzip.py
    ```
-## 5. Install JupyterLab (Recommended: Install using Anaconda Navigator).
-Now, you are ready for running demos.
+## 5. Now, you are ready for running demos.
+Please use Jupyter Notebook using created Python environment.

 # Source Code:
 ## MRCNN Inference: